 Adam joined Saint Mark’s staff in April of 2018 as the next Director of the Seattle Service Corps.
 Adam is a member of St. Paul’s (Seattle), a former senior warden and active in lay leadership there.
 He has extensive professional experience in communications, public relations, marketing and administration.
 Adam has been a Seattle city and Mt.
 Rainier tour guide and his interests vary from historic preservation to writing, singing and acting.
 He is a member of ETHEL!!, a performance group … Read More

 Erik began at Saint Mark’s in 2012 as Accounting Associate/Database Manager, and transitioned in 2014 to Executive Assistant to the Dean/Membership Support.
 A Seattle-area native, he has a B.A. in Political Science from Pacific Lutheran University.
 Erik was previously a manager in the banking industry.
-He and his wife Jenny have been parishioners at Saint Mark’s since 2008, and were married at the cathedral in 2009.
+He and his wife Jenny joined Saint Mark’s and the Episcopal Church in 2009, and were married at the cathedral the same year.

 Stephen comes to Saint Mark’s with an accounting, payroll, and data processing background that includes diverse businesses such as truck sales and political campaigns.
 Stephen earned his accounting degree at Central Washington University.
 He was raised, and still lives, in Lynnwood.
 He is a lifelong Presbyterian, serving as a member of the Session (similar to Vestry), and is also a worship leader and musician in his congregation.